Therapist Bio, Therapeutic Approach, & Specializations

 I’m particularly interested in the development of the sense of self.
 I aim to help clients first understand how their experiences have contributed to their current struggles and work alongside them as they make meaningful changes to improve their mental health.
 I’m passionate about helping clients find compassion for themselves and make meaning of their pasts.

 I approach treatment through an attachment- and trauma-focused lens.
-I’ve completed Eye Movement Desensitization and Reprocessing (EMDR) training and am currently working toward EMDRIA certification.
-I’ve completed IFS-Informed (Internal Family Systems Therapy) training, as well as additional training in both EMDR and I-CBT for their use in the treatment of OCD.
+I’ve completed Eye Movement Desensitization and Reprocessing (EMDR) training and have completed EMDRIA certification.
+I am IFS-Informed and have completed additional training in both EMDR and I-CBT for their use in the treatment of OCD and CPTSD.
 I additionally pull from principles of somatic therapy, mindfulness, and Acceptance & Commitment Therapy.
 I’m happy to explain my approach at any time during treatment.

 My Clinical Specializations